The joy of locks

 The Turkana of Kenya are one of the pastoralist peoples who habitually sport such creations, which are held together with a combination of clay and butterfat.
 It is claimed in the New York exhibition that hairpieces of this kind (as made, in this instance, by the Kavango of Namibia) have a sweet smell—a blend of fragrant hardwoods and savannah grasses.
 But in my own recollection they are not always as pleasant as this: to be in the company of Turkana youths with month-old, rancid hairdos can be an ordeal.

 The world of African hair is wide; and the technical responsibilities of African barbers may extend further than those of hairdressers in the West, beyond unguents and hot irons, to minor medical procedures and ritual surgery, as they formerly did in Europe.
 Just how far these responsibilities may go was brought home to me a year or so ago in another part of Africa, in al-Da’ein, a town in the west of Sudan.
 I had my hair cut there in the camel market—at a barber’s shop not unlike that currently displayed in the New York Museum for African Art.
 The barber was a Hausa elder, a descendant of migrants from West Africa.
-An array of knives and scissors was displayed on the wall of his shop.
+An array of knives and scissors and surgical instruments was displayed on the wall of his shop, indicative of the range of services on offer.
 Camels were tethered outside; some of his market-trading colleagues sat inside, gossiping and drinking coffee.

 Daoud, the Hausa barber, gave me what a hairdresser in Britain might refer to as a Number Three cut, a short crop with clippers, a quarter of an inch or so all over.
 (What else, he asked, could he do with straight hair like mine?)
 He worked patiently—my hair had not been cut for months—while I dozed.
 In my mesmeric state I found myself drifting back—there in the barber’s chair in al-Da’ein—to the fortnightly trips to the gentleman’s barber during my childhood in England decades before.
 The clippers were identical devices of steel and plastic, just as they had been back then, maybe even from the same factory; the scissors and comb likewise.
 The barber’s chair was of a similar vintage too.